Systemcluster/wrappe/README.md

 #### runner

 This option specifies which runner will be used for the output executable.
 It defaults to the native runner for the current platform.
 Additional runners have to be included at compile time, see the compilation section for more info.

+Partial matches are accepted if unambiguous, for instance `windows` will be accepted if only one runner for Windows is available.

 #### unpack-directory